-Writing a worship song is very similar to writing a secular song except for an important difference, your intended audience happens to include God.
+Writing a worship song is obviously similar to writing a secular song except for one important difference – your intended audience happens to include God.
 Praise and worship songs can be written in any genre or style, as a hymn or chorus, or even a simple Bible verse set to music.

-While the nuts and bolts of writing a praise and worship song may seem simple, the final result must always be a song that makes everyone want to sing along.
+While the nuts and bolts of writing a praise and worship song may seem simple, the final result must always be a song that makes everyone want to sing along and worship God.

 - Ask God to inspire you.
 Many people can write a song, but few can write lyrics that are powerful, moving and anointed.
 Creating a worship song requires the writer to be humble before God while basking in His majesty and glory.

 - Draw on personal experience.
 Writing a song about personal experiences can be very powerful, but only if it brings attention to Jesus.
 A good praise and worship song will touch people in a way that causes them to think about how awesome God is and feel moved to praise Him.

 - Use scripture and Christ-centered lyrics.
 Many worship songs and hymns include verses from the Bible.
 Using scripture encourages worshipers to memorize the Word.
 Use short passages that have a rhythmic quality, like those found in The Book of Psalms.